russellgrapes/telegram-bash-system-monitoring/README.md

 - `TELEGRAM_API`: The API URL for the Telegram bot, constructed using the BOT_TOKEN.
 - `TELEGRAMM_LOCK_STATE`: The file path for the lock state file that controls alert messaging.
 - `SSH_ACTIVITY_LOGINS`: The file path where the script logs current SSH session logins.
+- `SFTP_ACTIVITY_LOGINS`: The file path where the script logs current SFTP session logins.
 - `SSH_ACTIVITY_EXCLUDED_IPS`: A list of IP addresses or CIDR ranges excluded from SSH login alerts.
 - `LAST_BOOT_TIME_FILE`: The file path for logging the last system boot time, used by the --REBOOT option.
 - `HOST_NAME`: An default identifier for the server that also can be set via the --NAME command-line option.